MahBadran93/ROS_Project/README.md

 <br>
 <h4 align="center"> <ins> Mapping </ins> </h4>

-To start the autonomus navigation process, the robot must have a map of the environment to be able to recognize objects, walls where it will allow the robot to plann trajectories through environment. <br>
+To start the autonomous navigation process, the robot must have a map of the environment to be able to recognize objects, walls where it will allow the robot to plan trajectories through environment. <br>
 In order to construct a map : <br> <br>

 - Launch TurtleBot3 (Explained in Task1)
 - To start of the mapping process we need to use **gmapping** package that provides **slam_gmapping** node.
     This node is implementing the gmapping **SLAM** algorithm.
-It creates a 2D map of the environment using the data the Robot is providing during movement like       laser data, in which it will be transformed to an Occumaoncy Grid Map (OGM) data format (**nav_msgs/OccupancyGrid.msg**) where it represents a 2-D grid map and each cell of the grid represents the occupancy ( if the cell is completely occupied or completely free). <br>
+It creates a 2D map of the environment using the data the Robot is providing during movement like       laser data, in which it will be transformed to an occupancy Grid Map (OGM) data format (**nav_msgs/OccupancyGrid.msg**) where it represents a 2-D grid map and each cell of the grid represents the occupancy ( if the cell is completely occupied or completely free). <br>
     Start the mapping process by adding this command to the launch file: <br>
     ```   <node pkg="gmapping" type="slam_gmapping" name="turtlebot3_slam_gmapping" output="screen">``` <br><br>

 - In the mapping process, an important tool is used called **RViz**.
-It will help us in visulising th map creation process, it will allow us to see what the robot is covoring from the environment. <br>
+It will help us in visualizing th map creation process, it will allow us to see what the robot is covering from the environment. <br>
 To launch Rviz.
 Execute this command: ``` rosrun rviz rviz ```
     <p align="center">
     <p align = "center">